Mara1395/Cars_showcase/README.md

 _Explore the Future of Automotive with Next.js 13_

 Welcome to the CarShowcase GitHub repository!
 This repository contains the code base for CarHub, a modern car research platform built on Next.js 13.
+In this web application for car sales, the specifications of all vehicles can be easily found due to the creation of filters and modal elements.

 ![car_hub](https://github.com/Mara1395/cars_showcase/assets/104097778/ac9b7ea5-61a0-4af4-8559-960a24fd9143)